paresh-kukadiya/PortScanner/README.md

 ## Overview

-This project is a basic port scanner written in Pyhton.
+This project is a basic port scanner written in Python.
 It scans a range of ports on a specified host and reports which ports are open.
 This tool is useful for network administrators and cybersecurity enthusiasts to identify open ports and potential vulnerabilities.

 ## Features